NF725-C21 - Motherboard MSI - Free user manual and instructions

 HARDWARE SETUP

-This chapter provides you with the information about hardware setup procedures.
+This chapter provides you with information about hardware setup procedures.
 While doing the installation, be careful in holding the components and follow the installation procedures.
-For some components, if you install in the wrong orientation, the components will not work properly.
+For some components, if you install them in the wrong orientation, they will not work properly.
 Use a grounded wrist strap before handling computer components.
 Static electricity may damage the components.

 CPU & Cooler Installation for AM3